REAL ESTATE ATTORNEYS IN FORT LAUDERDALE, FL

 - Not making representations about the property that are misleading, deceptive, or fraudulent

 Material facts are those facts that a reasonable buyer would find relevant to the decision of whether to purchase or sell a property.
 For example, if the buyer plans to renovate a property, building regulations that restrict development may be considered a material fact.
-If the buyer plans on using the property to operate a business, zoning laws that restrict commercial operations on the property may be a material fact.
+If the buyer plans to use the property to operate a business, zoning laws that restrict commercial operations on the property may be a material fact.

 Realtors must not misrepresent or omit material facts about a property to a potential buyer.